mmontalbo/grim_rust/grim_viewer/README.md

   iteration tight on the first-playable goal.
 - Highlights hotspots and dialogue triggers from the timeline JSON so scene setup drift is obvious.
+- Overlays Manny's path, hotspot events, and entity anchors directly on the plate using color-coded discs (teal current frame, gold highlighted hotspot, green/blue props, red selection) so you can correlate the minimap with the perspective view at a glance.
 - Watches live audio logs (when provided) to ensure cues fire when Manny uses the pneumatic tube, desk, or other milestone interactions.